-AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results
+AIvaluateXR: An Evaluation Framework for On-Device AI in XR with Benchmarking Results

 Authors